redhat-sap/sap-workshops/sap-smart-management/README.md

 ### Validate connection to RHEL hosts

-Use the credentials received via email to conect to the bastion host.
+Use the credentials received via email to connect to the bastion host.
 Create a new `key` file to store the received SSH key and use the ssh command information from the email to connect to the hosts:

 ```bash
 $ vi /tmp/key (add SSH key information here)